EnesKaraosman/DesignDetective/README.md

 Accepts you to load image (via a URL), after you paste a url to your clipboard, you should be ready to go.

 Or alternatively you can select an image from your photo album.
+(You can drag drop an image to the simulator)

 To activate the detective, shake simulator/device ( for simulator => menu `Device > Shake`  or via shortcut  `Ctrl + CMD + Z` )